Tenko (TV series): Series One (1981)

 Ten fifty-minute episodes broadcast 22 October to 24 December 1981.

 The first series depicts the events leading up to the fall of Singapore to the invading Japanese forces in 1942, and the abortive evacuation of civilians from the city.
 As the war in Europe suddenly erupts into a world war, a group of British and Dutch women find themselves forced to cope with captivity in a Japanese internment camp.
 They also must find a way to live together as a community, breaking down the barriers of class and race between them, if they are to survive.

 Marion Jefferson is enlisted as the leader of the women due to her husband being a colonel.
 Sylvia Ashburton learns to see past race when she begins to bond with Christina Campbell.
-Dorothy Bennet suffers the loss of her infant daughter, Violet, due to malnutrition.
+Dorothy Bennett suffers the loss of her infant daughter, Violet, due to malnutrition.
 A pregnant Sally Markham suffers the tragedy of stillbirth.
 Sally then grows close to nurse Nellie Keane, and rumours begin to circulate about their intimacy.

 In the last episode of the series, the women celebrate Christmas before being marched through the jungle to another camp.